wzong/myk8s/network/ingress/README.md

 For Ingress, I'm using the bare-metal solution from [nginx-ingress](https://kubernetes.github.io/ingress-nginx/)

-The standard deployment does not work out-of-box, so minor changes are made:

-* Use fixed `nodePort` (30001 & 30002) for http/https, otherwise k8s will
-  auto-assign a port, which makes it more difficult for me to set up port forwarding (sometimes I destroy the re-create the cluster to test features. so I want the ports to be static to avoid reconfiguring port forwarding).

 ## SSL certificate

 The default self-signed certificate is used, because I want to use a separate